 At The Venetian, the world is at your belly.
 You can eat like a paesano at restaurants operated by Mario Batali, Buddy Valastro and Wolfgang Puck -- and drink like one too because wine is plentiful.
 Or savor other cuisines including French favorites by Daniel Boulud and Thomas Keller as well seafood by Tom Moloney and steaks by Emeril Lagasse.

 All of the rooms in The Venetian are suites.
 The smallest one measures 650 square feet.
 That's nearly twice as big as a typical hotel room.
-By the end of this summer all of them will have undergone a complete renovation getting fresh paint, new wall coverings, new carpeting...the whole shebang.
+All of them recently underwent a complete renovation getting fresh paint, new wall coverings, new carpeting...the whole shebang.
 Our fave things about The Venetian's suites: the foyers (we just love saying that word), sunken living rooms and marble bathrooms with large Roman tubs (the true thrones of emperors).

 So remember those sunken living rooms?
 Warning: Be careful with the steps.
 Although there are only two of them and they're lit at night, you still might have a hard time navigating them when you stumble into your suite drunk at 3 a.m.